July 19, 2014

-AVILA BEACH, Calif. – Pacific Gas and Electric Company (PG&E) safely took Diablo Canyon Power Plant Unit 2 offline today to perform scheduled maintenance on electrical equipment located on the non-nuclear side of the plant.
+Avila Beach, Calif.— Pacific Gas and Electric Company (PG&E) safely took Diablo Canyon Power Plant Unit 2 offline today to perform a previously scheduled cleaning of electrical equipment on the non-nuclear side of the plant.

 About Diablo Canyon Power Plant